Tim Vigil

-Timothy B. Vigil (/ˈvɪdʒəl/) is an American comic book artist known for horror works, including the series Faust, which Vigil co-created with writer David Quinn.
+Timothy B. Vigil (/ˈvɪdʒəl/; born September 29, 1959) is an American comic book artist known for horror works, including the series Faust, which Vigil co-created with writer David Quinn.
 The book's main storyline, Faust: Love of the Damned, was adapted by director Brian Yuzna as the 2001 film of the same name.

 Career

 Vigil was a member of the Rebel Studios crew.

 In the early 2000s Vigil was commissioned to create artwork for the drum kit used by System of a Down drummer John Dolmayan, an avid comic book collector and vendor.
 Dolmayan commissioned Vigil to illustrate a scene demons engaged in oral sex for one of the drums in the kit, while the art for the other drums which depicted other characters and scenes, were produced by Simon Bisley, Kevin Eastman, and Arthur Adams.